Promact/guidelines/Mobile/Android/CodeGuidelines.md

 ## There has to be common class to handle the network related call with in the application.

 Doubt to Clear

-## Commonly used strings & functions should be statically defined in a common respective class.
-Or commonly used String resources should be kept in to the separate class and that should be inherited to activity or class whenever needed.

-## Content descriptor should be there for all fields in xml layout files.

-## Literal string, dimension, styles, theme etc. should be defined in their respective file under values folder and then that reference should be used in to project java files and in XML layout when needed.

-## Height, width, margins, padding etc. should not be hard coded, it should be defined in to dimens.xml file and their reference should be used in the xml file and java file wherever needed.

-## Use 9patch image or vector image whenever needed.
-So you don't need to make separate images for other layout as well.

-## IDs should be prefixed with the name of the element in lowercase underscore.

-For example:
-- String names start with a prefix that identifies the section they belong to.
-For example registration_email_hint or registration_name_hint.

 ## As a general rule you should try to group similar attributes together.
 A good way of ordering the most common attributes is:
 - View Id